The National Association of Schools of Music has granted the USC School of Music approval for these new degree programs:

 Minor in Music Industry Studies – The minor in Music Industry Studies is designed to prepare music and non-music students for executive and administrative careers in the music industry.
 Students are immersed in an interdisciplinary curriculum that provides a foundational understanding of business and the music industry.
 Students have opportunities to put their classroom education into practice through internships and student-produced events.
 Skills acquired in this program may lead students to a variety of careers in the music industry including Arts Administrator, Record Producer, Personal Manager, Concert Promoter, Booking Agent, Concert Hall Manager and others.
 Students may also choose to pursue graduate study in music, business management and entertainment.

-Minor in Recording Technology Studies – The minor in Audio Recording is designed to provide music students with applicable knowledge and skills in audio recording and music production.
+Minor in Audio Recording – The minor in Audio Recording is designed to provide music students with applicable knowledge and skills in audio recording and music production.
 Within the context of a liberal arts degree in music, students develop competencies in aural and music analysis, the use of audio hardware and software, microphone theory and technique, and the application of sound in media.
 Students also learn how to apply their knowledge of acoustics in the recording studio, edit and manipulate audio, solve technical and artistic problems, and communicate with performers.
 Skills are developed through the execution of projects in various recording situations, studio settings and musical genres.